coopiteasy/vertical-cooperative/easy_my_coop_taxshelter_report/README.rst

 |badge1| |badge2| |badge3|

 This module allows you to create a fiscal declaration year and to print tax shelter declaration for each cooperator.
+This is a belgian particularity.

 **Table of contents**